Lake Como Travel Guide

 Transportation for Getting Around Lake Como

 From Varenna, you can get to Bellagio or the other towns of Lake Como via ferry.
 Traveling around Lake Como is pretty easy, even for tourists without much knowledge of Italian.
-There are slow boats, fast boats and private boats as well as funiculars to head up into the hills and a slower bus system.

 For a map of Lake Como and its towns, check here or buy one at the ticket offices when you arrive.
 We bought a one day pass to explore lots of sights easily using the ferry.
 It was 15 euros when we visited and included the towns of Varenna, Bellagio, Tremezzo, Lenno, Menaggio and Cadenabbia.

 The ferries frequently stop in both directions at Bellagio, making it a great town to base yourself.
 Double check with the staff that you’re getting on the right boat as occasionally the schedule seems to get delayed or backed up.
-Also note that ferries don’t run late so if staying overnight, your dinner options are typically limited to the town you’re staying in (unless you hire private boats).

 Read more: The Most Beautiful Places in Northern Italy